Friday, March 27, 2026

 GROUP BY department_id;

-This is the rule the exam tests more than any other in this topic.
-When you use GROUP BY, every column in the SELECT list must be either:
+When using GROUP BY, every column in the SELECT list must be either:

-• Listed in the GROUP BY clause, or
+• Included in the GROUP BY clause, or

 • Wrapped inside an aggregate function